ROBOCHICKEN00072/Adonis/README.md

-Adonis is a server moderation and management system created for use on the Roblox platform.
+Adonis is a server moderation, management and an administration system created for use on the Roblox platform.

 Uploaded to GitHub for collaboration and issue tracking.